 Previous students who studied Art & Design went on to Foundation Art Courses and to degrees in Graphic Design, Film Making, Printing, Fashion, Textiles, 3D and 2D Art & Design.

-Component 1 – Personal Investigation and Skills Development
+Component 1 – Skills Development Workshops and Personal Investigation

-Assessment: Internally assessed and externally moderated in Jan/Feb of Year 13.
+Internally assessed and externally moderated in May/ June of Year 13.
 60% of total A Level qualification.